 It has been set up to coordinate the care and support for children, young people and adults whose mental health and/or emotional wellbeing has been affected.
 The Hub is based in Greater Manchester but is for everyone who was affected, wherever you may live.

-The Manchester Arena attack was a traumatic event which we know can cause severe emotional shock.
+The Manchester attacks were traumatic events which we know can cause severe emotional shock.
 The Hub can offer phone-based advice, support and information and make calls on your behalf if you are struggling to get the help you need.